RayOfSunDull/knot/README.md

         - ...
     * ...

 knot allows you to create and quickly open these projetcs, add batches, add pages to batches and export batches to pdf with simple commands.
-It has been compiled and tested for linux, and requires the following dependencies:
+It has been compiled and tested for linux, and has the following runtime dependencies:
 ```
 krita
-imagemagick
-ghostscript
+nohup
 ```
+In the future I intend to drop ``nohup`` as a dependency, but ``krita`` will be necessary, of course.

 ## Installation
 This repository includes a compiled binary which may work for you.
 You can clone it wherever you like: